zoffixznet/IOwesomeness/Action-Plan.md

 ```

 Also, it's likely much more common to wish to close the filehandle at the end
 in these methods than not to.
-The operations provide a the file as basically a
+The operations provide the file as basically a
 stream of chunks: whole (`.slurp-rest`), line-sized (`.lines`), word-sized
 (`.words`), pattern- or character-sized (`.comb`), letting the user perform
 most possible operations without needing to `.seek` to another file position